 Families often come together to formulate a plan which includes family members caring for elderly parents for as long as it is medically possible.
 These plans might include paying those family members for caregiver services or payment of rent if a parent moves into a child’s home.
 This is more complex planning than most families realize.
 Specially worded contracts prepared by an Elder Law attorney and doctor certifications must be used in order to avoid problems down the road if Medicaid becomes necessary.
 Making payments to family members without the proper paperwork will likely be treated as gifts which can create penalties or cause Medicaid disqualification in the future.

 Other people are very passionate about shielding their assets to preserve them for their children or about not having children act as their caregivers.
 They may determine that Medicaid Asset Protection Trusts or gifts to children created 5 years in advance of entering a nursing home is their primary plan.
 There are also options for saving assets at the last minute when entering a nursing home without prior planning.
+To get started working with an elder law attorney in Springfield, MO and discuss your options, give us a call today.

 If you have questions about these services or would like to schedule a consultation with our attorneys, please give us a call today.